 - Buy a plan on the Marketplace (where you might get help paying your monthly premiums) or directly through us through an off-exchange plan

-- Enroll in a student health plan if you are in college
+- Enroll in a student health plan if you are in college that offers one

 - See if you qualify for Medicaid